 It's a small valley but it has quite a few gems.
 The entire place is so ripe for exploring.
 The valley is dominated by Hurdygurdy, a mountain that looks to be gouged out by 2 different glaciers causing it to seem twisted and spiraled.
 One of the glaciers has left an incredible lake set on top of a lush tundra plateau in which a waterfall flows down to the valley below.
 This is where I set my camp up the first time I visited; an ideal spot.

 The moraine is really cool.
 What looks from a distance to be a perfect circular mound is a hodgepodge of deep crags and gouges.
-My guess is that this glacier receded and advanced repeatedly in its waning years-its last gasping breath.
+My guess is that this glacier receded and advanced repeatedly in its waning years - its last gasping breath.

 On the other side of the valley is the trail that leads to the saddle of Harp Mountain and to the Eagle River Overlook.
 I was all set to do it the next morning but a dense fog rolled in and made the trip superfluous.
-The next time I go, and I will, I will definitely make the trek.
+The next time I go, I will definitely make the trek.

 My advice: set up camp, bring a day pack and spend the rest of the day exploring.